gotohellmann/AsciiWars/README.md

  **Usage:**

  - Connect LCD to Wemos D1 mini
-   -> see connection infos in asciiwars...ino file
+   -> see connection infos in asciiwars.ino file or below
  - Start Arduino IDE
  - check you have the ESP8266FS tool under Tools
   -> if not: https://github.com/esp8266/arduino-esp8266fs-plugin